 - Turn Off the Water Supply

 Close the valve on the cold water source pipe to the water heater.
-There should be a valve on the tube near the top of the heater tank.
+A valve on the tube should be near the top of the heater tank.
 Instead, your home’s main water supply valve can be turned off.

 - Drain the Tank

 Open the drain valve.
 All the means to start draining the tank.
 Some valves have holders; others have a slotted spindle that you rotate with a flathead screwdriver.
-Be careful while draining the tank, as the water may still be warm.
+Be careful while draining the tank, as the water may remain warm.

 Let the tank drain, close the T&P valve by flicking down its lever, and let it snap back to the real place.